akashnaren/cse15l-lab-reports/lab5.md

  ---
 **Step 9: Commit and push the resulting change to your Github account (you can pick any commit message!)**

-Now has the come the final step where we will want to commit the changes we have to our github account.
-This ensures that our code is fully updated and there is no loss of information when saving the code on the file.
+This is the last step, and we should now update our github account with the changes we've made.
+This ensures that when the code is saved to the file, it is fully updated and that no data is lost.

-To satisfy this step, the keys that I pressed are `git<space>add<space>L<tab>.j<tab><enter>` which allowed me to have changes to the local repository.
-I also wanted to make sure as I mentioned before that there was no loss of failure of saving information.
+To accomplish this action, I pressed the keys "git" and "space" and "add" and "space" and "L".
+Thanks to tab>enter>', I was able to modify the local repository.
+In addition, as I've already mentioned, I wanted to be sure that no data was lost or saved improperly.

 To make sure, I used `git<space>status<enter>`